bmdz1/bmdz1.github.io/_posts/2025-07-01-Average distance.md

 ---

-## مراجع وموارد إضافية
+## مراجع

-1. **[Resource 1]** - Steven R. Dunbar (1997) The Average Distance Between Points in Geometric Figures, The College Mathematics Journal, 28:3, 187-197
+1. Steven R. Dunbar (1997) The Average Distance Between Points in Geometric Figures, The College Mathematics Journal, 28:3, 187-197
-2. **[Resource 2]** - Mathai A. M. An Introduction to Geometrical Probability: Distributional Aspects with Applications.
+2. Mathai A. M. An Introduction to Geometrical Probability: Distributional Aspects with Applications.
 Newark: Gordon and Breach, 1999.

 <br>